Wellness & Nutrition

 In clinical practice, healthcare providers utilize established assessment tools and methodologies to identify and address eating behaviors that can affect digestive health.
 The Mindful Eating Questionnaire (MEQ), along with mindful-eating journals, serve as effective instruments for examining how factors such as stress, external cues, and the functioning of the nervous system influence food choices and the tendency to overeat.

 Healthcare teams are encouraged to implement personalized interventions, which may include strategies such as thorough chewing, breathing exercises, and mindfulness meditation.
-These approaches aim to assist patients in recognizing satiety signals, thereby reducing the likelihood of consuming food without awareness, particularly during meal times.
+These approaches aim to assist patients in recognizing satiety signals, thereby reducing the likelihood of consuming food without awareness.

 Evidence and Research Findings